-Psychological factors impact upper-extremity disabilityJanuary 25th, 2013 in Surgery /
+Psychological factors impact upper-extremity disabilityJanuary 25, 2013 in Medicine & Health / Surgery

 (HealthDay)—Psychological factors, including kinesiophobia and catastrophic thinking, are important predictors of the magnitude of upper-extremity-specific disability, according to a study published in the Jan.
 2 issue of The Journal of Bone & Joint Surgery.